-Dr. Alsarhan was appointed the Secretary-General of the King Faisal Center for Research and Islamic Studies in 2016.
+Dr. Al-Sarhan has been the Secretary-General of the King Faisal Center for Research and Islamic Studies since 2016.

-He is also an Honorary Research Fellow in the College of Social Sciences and International Studies, Exeter University, and a Distinguished International Affairs Fellow of the National Council on US-Arab Relations; and an Associate Fellow at the International Centre for the Study of Radicalisation, King’s College London.
+He is also an Honorary Senior Research Fellow at College of Social Sciences and International Studies, University of Exeter; a Distinguished International Affairs Fellow at the National Council on US-Arab Relations; and an Associate Fellow at the International Centre for the Study of Radicalisation, King’s College London.

-- “The Saudis as Managers of the Hajj,” in Shawkat Toorawa and Eric Tagliacozzo (eds.), The Hajj: Pilgrimage in Islam (New York and Cambridge: Cambridge University Press, 2015).
+“The Saudis as Managers of the Hajj,” in Eric Tagliacozzo and Shawkat M. Toorawa (eds.), The Hajj: Pilgrimage in Islam (Cambridge: Cambridge University Press, 2015).